breylaude/breylaude.github.io/src/posts/starlink-vs-fiber-copper.md

 In Spain, Joshua mentioned paying just 15 euros (~₱900) for real unlimited 4G LTE — that’s impressive.
 Here, I dream of that.
 I pay twice as much for half the speed, and *“unlimited”* means *“you hit 30GB, now suffer.”* That shit's lie.

 ## So what's left?
-I rely on Globe's 5G modem and GOMO — switching SIMs like a drug dealer trying to find the good shit.
+I rely on Globe's 5G modem and GOMO Fibre — switching SIMs like a drug dealer trying to find the good shit.
 When it works, it’s good, hitting 200 Mbps down, 30 Mbps up.
 But the signal can vanish when it rains.
 Outside town, I use Converge FibreX — consistent, stable, 50 Mbps down and up.
 Cheap at ₱1,500 per month.
 But again, only available in bigger towns.

 If Starlink lowers its hardware cost or if the government subsidizes rural rollouts (in your dreams), I can see this becoming a real solution for places like Palawan.
 Until then, wrestle with telco promos, prepaid hacks, whatever.